beyond-all-reason/spring/doc/site/changelogs/running-changelog.markdown

 The weapon number is optional if the unit has a single shield.
 The timer value is also optional: if you leave it nil it will emulate a weapon hit.
 Note that a weapon hit (both via `nil` here, and "real" hits) will never decrease the remaining timer, though it can increase it.
 An explicit numerical value always sets the timer to that many seconds.
+* added `MaxFontTries` numerical springsetting, defaults to 5.
+Represents the maximum number of attempts to search for a glyph replacement when rendering text (lower = foreign glyphs may fail to render, higher = searching for foreign glyphs can lag the game).
+The search is optimized to look in the "best" places so the chance of finding the glyph does not increase linearly alongside search time.
 * added `GL.DEPTH_COMPONENT{16,24,32,32F}` constants.
 * added the following `GL` constants for use in `gl.BlendEquation`: `FUNC_ADD`, `FUNC_SUBTRACT`, `FUNC_REVERSE_SUBTRACT`, `MIN` and `MAX`.
 * added `Spring.GetWindowDisplayMode() → number width, number height, number bitsPerPixel, number refreshRateHz, string pixelFormatName`.